 Surprisingly, a lot of backpackers do not know about this little island treat.
-Magnetic Island has become an ever popular destination on the backpacker trail (probably because of the island’s epic full moon parties).
+Magnetic Island has become an ever popular destination on the backpacker trail (probably because of the island’s epic parties).
 But in the winter months, make your way to the Butterfly Forest in Horseshoe Bay and prepare to be surrounded by an influx of frantically, flying butterflies.

 20. Kayak the Noosa Everglades